Flipkart vs Amazon India Interview: Two Very Different Tests

 - Distributed Task Scheduler: workers pick up tasks, dynamic load balancing, task retry on failure

-Notice the pattern.
-Every problem is a small production system.
-Not a trick puzzle.
-A real-world domain with entities, behaviors, and interactions.
-You're not solving an edge case hunt.
+Every problem is a small production system, not a trick puzzle.
 You're building something that could ship.

 Every Flipkart machine coding submission after minute 80.

-For a deeper look at Flipkart's full process, see the Flipkart software engineer interview guide.
+For Flipkart's full process, see the Flipkart software engineer interview guide.

 Inside the Amazon India Loop

-The OA Has Two Distinct Parts (One of Them Will Surprise You)
+The OA Has Three Distinct Parts (One of Them Will Surprise You)

-The behavioral section trips people up because it looks trivial.
+The Work Style Survey trips people up because it looks trivial.
 It isn't.
-Amazon uses it to filter for LP alignment before you ever talk to a human.
-Common scenarios: email chains with ambiguous instructions, escalating conflicts with a teammate, tradeoff decisions under resource constraints.
-For each one, you pick the most and least likely action you'd take.
+Amazon uses it to filter for Leadership Principle alignment before you ever talk to a human.
+Scenarios include ambiguous email chains, escalating conflicts, and tradeoff decisions under resource constraints.
+You pick the most and least likely action you'd take.
 There's no "right answer" listed.
 There is, however, a right answer.

 Every Technical Round Also Has LP Questions.
 Every.
 Single.
 One.